SHtress/SHtress/README.md

 ### Hello there 👋

-I'm Stas Butryn, knowledge engineer, backend developer and linux enthusiast.
+I'm Stas Butryn backend developer and knowledge engineer.

+Mostly work with C/C++.
+Have experience in automation with Python and Bash.
+Currently studying PHP.

+Interested in Artificial Intelligence and Operating Systems.
+Big fan of terminals anc CLI.

 More about my coding life: